breandan/breandan/meetings/minutes.md

 - Reproduce Java column of the [CodeXGlue Code-to-Text results table](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Text/code-to-text#result)
 - Clearly explain the tokenization, encoding and embedding for CodeBERT

+# November 29, 2021

+- Publicity for authors and talks, this would be a good week to promote (Chinwei)
+- Pending the above, gather panel questions from Twitter and PCs (Disha)
+- Send invitation to PL mailing lists soliciting workshop attendees (Breandan)
+- Remind authors and attendees that they must register to attend (Breandan)
+- Remind Josh and Marie about prerecording (Breandan + Disha)
+- Invite volunteers to attend SlidesLive technical session on Thursday (Shawn)
+- Instructions to volunteers about roles and responsibilities (Breandan)
+- Update our website with BibTeX information from emails (David)
+  - Let's migrate assets off OpenReview to our website to avoid confusion?
+- Co-promote Miltos' talk at ML4Code RG tomorrow on AIPLANS Twitter (Breandan)

 # November 27, 2021

 - Went over the parameters and document generation procedure